geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 2. The project could start a new GeoServer 3 branch, making GeoServer 2 releases concurrently as GeoServer 3 is developed.

-   The approach of splitting developer resources was recently used for GeoNetwork 3 / GeoNetwork 4 resulted in splitting the project efforts for several years.
+   The approach of splitting developer resources was recently used for GeoNetwork 3 / GeoNetwork 4 resulted in dividing the project resources for several years.

-   During such a transition it is challenging for customers/service providers to set up contracts to work on a system that is "partial result" and not yet operational, at the same time it is difficult to justify adding new functionality to the older release as any work done would be subject to further migration costs.
+   During such a transition it is challenging for customers/service providers to set up contracts to work on a system that is not yet a fully functional drop-in-replacement.
+At the same time it is difficult to justify adding new functionality to the older release as any work done is subject to further migration costs.

-   This approach leaves everyone exposed to risk, and is not recommended due to the consulting model of GeoServer service providers.
+   This approach leaves everyone exposed to risk, and is not a good match with the consulting model of GeoServer service providers.
 The **crowdfunding approach with minimal disruption is recommended**.

 3. The project could start a new GeoServer 3 application, delegating to a GeoServer 2 application as functionality is migrated.

    This approach is being started by GeoNetwork 4 / GeoNetwork 5 to accomplish their own Spring Framework 6 migration.

-   This approach is more complicated, requiring seperate containers to run Java 11 and Java 21 environments.
+   This approach is more complicated, requiring seperate containers to run Java 11 and Java 21 environments concurrently.
 The increased complexity requires more funding, however the amount of work is spread out over time and can be achieved with a smaller team.

    This delegation approach may be suitable for the consulting model of GeoServer service providers.
 With the risk of using SpringFramework 5.3 being spread out over a longer period of time, the **crowdfunding approach is recommended**.